propelorm/Propel2/documentation/reference/buildtime-configuration.markdown

 propel.database = pgsql|mysql|sqlite|mssql|oracle

 # The database PDO connection settings at buildtime.
-# This setting is required for the sql, reverse, and datasql tasks.
+# This setting is required for the sql and reverse tasks.
 # Note that some drivers (e.g. mysql, oracle) require that you specify the
 # username and password separately from the DSN, which is why they are
 # available as options.